 As the leading voice on educator preparation, AACTE welcomes thought leaders from higher education and PK-12 communities to submit a proposal for consideration in the 2026 Annual Meeting program.
-Additionally, AACTE strongly encourages doctoral students pursuing an Ed.D. or Ph.D. to share their perspective on addressing current issues and provide innovative ways to approach that have yet to be considered in educator preparation.
+Additionally, AACTE strongly encourages graduate and post-doctoral students to share their perspective on addressing current issues and provide innovative ways to approach that have yet to be considered in educator preparation.
 Individuals from all educational fields are invited to bring their research and practice to the Annual Meeting.
 AACTE recognizes and values diverse voices to foster innovation and advance the profession.